 Unusually, this is one mystery physicists will not have to wait too long to solve.
 Another experiment at Fermilab called MicroBooNE was designed to follow MiniBooNE and will be able to study the excess more closely.
 One drawback of MiniBooNE is that it cannot be sure the flashes of light it sees are truly coming from neutrinos—it is possible that some unknown process is producing an excess of photons that mimic the neutrino signal.
 MicroBooNE, which should deliver its first data later this year, can distinguish between neutrino signals and impostors.
 If the signal turns out to be an excess of ordinary photons, rather than electron neutrinos, then all bets are off.
 “We don’t know what would do that in terms of physics, but if it is due to photons, we know that this sterile neutrino interpretation is not correct,” de Gouvêa says.

 In addition to MicroBooNE, Fermilab is building two other detectors to sit on the same beam of neutrinos and work in concert to study the neutrino oscillations going on there.
 Known collectively as the Short-Baseline Neutrino Program, the new system should be up and running by 2020 and could deliver definitive data in the early part of that decade, says Steve Brice, head of Fermilab’s Neutrino Division.

 Until then physicists will continue to debate the mysteries of neutrinos—a field that is growing in size and excitement every year.
-The meeting happening now in Heidelberg, for example, is the largest neutrino conference ever.
+The meeting in Heidelberg, for example, was the largest neutrino conference ever.
 “It’s been a steady ramp-up over the last decade,” Brice says.
 “It’s an area that’s hard to study, but it’s proving to be a very fruitful field for physics.”